Habit Change: How to Quit Unhelpful Habits

 - Keep a “wins journal”.
 Record all of your daily accomplishments, no matter how small they may seem.

-- Write down three things you're proud of about yourself every morning, or three things you're grateful for.
+- Write down three things you're proud of about yourself every morning, and three things you're grateful for.
 It's a great way to set yourself up for the day.

 to Time Freedom.